 The Fifth Factor of Wealth Creation

-Knowledge is the fifth factor affects labor and enterprise.
+Knowledge is the fifth factor that affects labor and enterprise.
 New ventures are likely to succeed under a successful and experienced entrepreneur compared to when run by inexperienced individuals straight from business school.
 This implies that labor and enterprise derive their knowledge after some period of time.
 In the knowledge-based economy, such knowledge increases the value of labor and enterprises as factors of production.
 Knowledge can also independently work without necessarily relying on human factors.
 For instance, the knowledge contained in computer systems can contain important wealth-generating information like details on establishing smart cities.

 Land, capital, labor, and enterprise have a one-way relationship since enterprise tends to take control over the other three.
 The introduction of knowledge in the picture makes the relationship between labor and enterprise become two-way because human factors can always gain from existing knowledge and still contribute to the knowledge base thus increasing the value of knowledge accumulated.